Robert Baden-Powell, 1st Baron Baden-Powell: Early life

 The three children immediately preceding Baden-Powell had all died very young before he was born, so there was a seven-year gap between him and his next older brother Frank; so he and his two younger siblings were almost like a separate family, of which he was the eldest.
 His father died when Baden-Powell was three, so he was raised by his single mother, a strong woman who was determined that her children would succeed.
 In 1933, he said of her, "The whole secret of my getting on, lay with my mother."

 Baden-Powell attended Rose Hill School, Tunbridge Wells, and was given a scholarship to Charterhouse, a prestigious public school named after the ancient Carthusian monastery buildings it occupied in the City of London.
 While he was a pupil there, the school moved out to new purpose-built premises in the countryside near Godalming in Surrey.
 He played with dolls and learnt the piano and violin, was an ambidextrous artist, and enjoyed acting.
 Holidays were spent on yachting or canoeing expeditions with his brothers.
-Baden-Powell's first introduction to outdoor skills was through stalking and cooking games while avoiding teachers in the nearby woods, which were strictly out-of-bounds.
+Baden-Powell's first introduction to outdoor skills was through stalking and cooking game while avoiding teachers in the nearby woods, which were strictly out-of-bounds.